Files / Other

 Document Introduction

-The core chapters of the report delve into the specific manifestations of the "crime-conflict nexus" in Myanmar.
-Historically, the ceasefire agreements of the 1990s gave rise to so-called "ceasefire capitalism," where the military tacitly allowed ethnic armed groups to engage in drug and resource trade in exchange for temporary peace, deeply embedding the illegal economy into local political structures.
-Currently, with the weakening of the central authority of the State Administration Council, the strength of various Ethnic Armed Organizations has increased, and the illegal economy has become the financial foundation for these groups to consolidate territory, provide social services, and even exercise quasi-state functions.
-The report warns that any future political solution must confront this reality and make dismantling illegal economic markets one of its core objectives, although this will be a highly politicized and risky process.
+The core chapters of the report delve into the specific manifestations of the crime-conflict nexus in Myanmar.
+Historically, the ceasefire agreements of the 1990s gave rise to so-called ceasefire capitalism, where the military tacitly allowed ethnic armed groups to engage in drug and resource trade in exchange for temporary peace, deeply embedding the illicit economy into local political structures.
+Currently, with the weakening central authority of the State Administration Council and the rising strength of ethnic armed organizations, the illicit economy has become the financial foundation for these groups to consolidate territories, provide social services, and even exercise quasi-state functions.
+The report warns that any future political solution must confront this reality, making the dismantling of illicit economic markets a core objective, although this will be a highly politicized process accompanied by significant risks.